andrewchambers/sftpplease/README.md

 # Project Status

-Alpha, read only mode should be safe, but there are probably bugs.
+Alpha, read only mode should be safe, but there are definitely bugs, the code hasn't been battle tested at all, and there isn't much free time to work on it.

 Currently only dropbox is supported.